Donald Trump, Drone Expert

 “You see what’s just been put out on social media,” Trump stated, referring to some unspecified post that may or may not exist, “where thousands of people are rushing the border.
 Having a drone fly overhead... and I think nobody knows much more about technology—this type of technology, certainly—than I do.”

-It’s unclear who’s drone, which people, what the drone was intended to do, or if those people were able to cross any borders.
+It’s unclear whose drone, which people, what the drone was intended to do, or if those people were able to cross any borders.
 All we can say for sure is that should this drone’s operation need explaining to a graduate-level robotics class, Trump is the man for the job.
 We know it’s true because yesterday, during the first 2019 cabinet meeting, he said, “I know more about drones than anybody.”

 Of course, the timing of the press briefing—directly following the swearing-in of the new House Democrats, in the midst of a government shutdown largely over Trump’s latest border wall tantrum—is not coincidental.
 And yet even in trying to punch left, he managed to land a wild blow to his own allies.